 A Fast Sale

-Using a rent to own contract to sell your house in Southern California opens up your property to a whole new pool of buyers.
+Using a rent to own contract to sell your house in Greater Los Angeles opens up your property to a whole new pool of buyers.
 There are tons of people out there who are eager to buy, and who will have no problems paying you.
 However, something is holding them back from obtaining a traditional mortgage.
 While some people simply lack the funds for a down payment or the credit to qualify for a loan, there are many other situations that can affect a persons ability to buy a house in the traditional manner.
 For example:

 - They are recently self-employed and unable to qualify for a mortgage